Vietnamese Beef and Potatoes

 Beef & Marinade

-Mix together beef and marinade ingredients.
+Mix the beef and the marinade ingredients.
 Set aside for one hour.

 The Potatoes & Finishing the Dish:

-When ready to cook, heat oil to 350 degrees f.
-Fry potatoes in batches until golden brown, stirring now and then so potatoes will curl a bit, then when done, remove to a paper towel lined sheet tray, salt lightly.
+When ready to cook, heat oil to 350 degrees F. Fry potatoes in batches until golden brown, stirring now and then so potatoes will curl a bit, then when done, remove to a rack placed over a sheet tray.
+Salt lightly.

 Garnish with green onion and serve with rice, if desired.